 All currently enrolled CIIS students who live outside of the San Francisco Bay Area are distance students.
 The San Francisco Bay Area includes the following counties: Alameda, Contra Costa, Marin, San Francisco, San Mateo, and Santa Clara.

 CIIS reference librarians are happy to help you with any stage of your research.
 We can either schedule a phone appointment or work with you asynchronously.
-Send us an e-mail (askref_at_ciis.edu) or see our Web site (Ask a Librarian).
+You may set up an appointment to work with a librarian on the phone, or send your questions via e-mail at askref [at] ciis [dot] edu.

 The Library will mail CIIS books, dissertations, audio and video recordings, and journal articles to distance students in the United States and Canada.
 All materials must be returned to the Library by the due date with the exception of journal articles, which are yours to keep.